rohitramlakhan/thesis/README.md

 If the link does not work, an alternative method to visualising the case studies in Cesium Sandcastle is: <br>

-1. Download the files cs1_cesium_javascript.js and cs1_cesium_css.css from the folder case_almere/Cesium JS for the case in Almere and / or download the files cs2_cesium_javascript.js and cs2_cesium_css.css from the folder case_heinenoord/Cesium JS for the case in Heinenoord. <br>
+1. Download the files cs1_cesium_javascript.js and cs1_cesium_css.css from the folder case_almere/Cesium JS for the case 1 or download the files cs2_cesium_javascript.js and cs2_cesium_css.css from the folder case_heinenoord/Cesium JS for the case 2. <br>
 2. Open the files with Notepad or Notepad++. <br>
 3. Go to https://sandcastle.cesium.com/. <br>
 4. Copy the content of the Javascript file (.js file) to the tab 'JavaScript code' of Sandcastle <br> (delete what is written in the box first).